 After driving eight hours, we arrived in the early morning ready to start our Grand Canyon October adventure.
 After meeting with our rafting guides and going through the safety orientation, we boarded the blue pontoon boats and set out on the Colorado River.
 It was exhilarating-charging through 40 miles of class VII and VIII rapids; hitting holes, going off huge drop offs, and getting completely soaked.
 We stopped for lunch and hiked out to a natural spring fed waterfall.

 The views from the river bottom looking up into the canyon were mesmerizing.
 We finished our journey and boarded a helicopter for a flight through the canyon.
 The perspective of the canyon from the air was truly awe-inspiring!
 We landed on the rim of the canyon and hiked out to the Skywalk which is a horseshoe shaped glass walk way that extends 50 feet off the ledge and hovers 4,000 feet over the river AWESOME!

 Safety has always been a personal issue and I was concerned about it going on this trip.
 The staff provided a safe and supportive environment which allowed me to focus on other areas.

 We woke up early and drove down Historic Route 66 on our way to the South Rim of the Grand Canyon.
-We packed up our backpacks, ate lunch, hydrated, and started down the Bright Angel Trail.
+In fact, we packed up our backpacks, ate lunch, hydrated, and started down the Bright Angel Trail.
 We hiked 4,000 feet over 5 miles.
-We arrived in an oasis part of the canyon known as Indian Gardens.
+Specifically, we arrived in an oasis part of the canyon known as Indian Gardens.
 We had a small group site reserved and set up our tents.
-We enjoyed a nice dinner of stew and settled in for the night.
+In addition, we enjoyed a nice dinner of stew and settled in for the night.
 We hiked out around midnight to the edge of the canyon and observed the stars which were bright and amazing.